Michaeltaakin/PROJECT_MIKE/project_01/README.md

 # 8. EC2 Instance in Private Subnet

-I deployed an additional EC2 instance into the private subnet.
-This instance does not get a public IP and can only be accessed from inside the VPC (for example, through a bastion host or via Systems Manager).
+I deployed an additional EC2 instance in the private subnet.
+This instance does not receive a public IP and can only be accessed internally within the VPC, for example, through a bastion host or AWS Systems Manager.
+It simulates a backend server, such as a database or other internal service.

 This simulates a backend server such as a database or internal service.